arangodb/docs/3.6/http/repairs.md

   prototype collection (i.e. set in `distributeShardsLike`, including [SmartGraphs](../graphs-smart-graphs.html)),
 - *neither should shards be moved* of one of those prototypes
-- and shutdown of DBServers *should be avoided* during the repairs.
+- and shutdown of DB-Servers *should be avoided* during the repairs.
 Also only one repair job should run at any given time.
 Failure to meet those requirements will mostly cause the job to abort, but still allow to restart it safely.
 However, changing the `replicationFactor` during